Make Antibodies Great Again? Donald Trump & Melania Quarantined After Testing Positive For COVID-19, Twitter Side-Eyes Suspicious Timing

 Rest assured I expect the President to continue carrying out his duties without disruption while recovering, and I will keep you updated on any future developments.

-As you can imagine, the news is tearing a whole in the Twitter time continuum.
-People are torn about whether or not they actually believe that Trump and Melania are infected because 1600 STFU Avenue is reality TV show right now.
-Kris Jenner and Mona Scott Young ain’t got on executive-producer-in-chief Donald Trump.
+As you can imagine, the news is tearing a hole in the Twitter time continuum.
+People are torn about whether or not they actually believe that Trump and Melania are infected because 1600 STFU Avenue is a reality TV show right now.
+Kris Jenner and Mona Scott Young ain’t got nothing on executive-producer-in-chief Donald Trump.

 Since making his announcement about quarantine on Twitter, Trump hasn’t sent a single tweet and normally he’d be up spewing BS before he brushes his teeth.
 That leads us to believe that maybe he is quarantined in a White House dunge-…safe room with very little cell phone service.
 Lord willin’.